 Set up your social networks

 More than likely, you already did this when you set up your blog.
-If you attended our Build Your Blog Bootcamp, you have probably already set up your Facebook page, Twitter, Instagram, and Pinterest accounts.
+You have probably already set up your Facebook page, Twitter, Instagram, and Pinterest accounts.
 If so, then way to go!

 If you haven’t, go ahead and secure as many networks in your name as possible, especially the big social networks or any that you think you might use one day.
 Even if you don’t have time to post anything on there right now, this will allow people to follow you that want to and will eliminate headache later.
 Nothing worse than having a blog with one name but realizing that name has been already taken on social media!